-With a dropdown list, you can give other users a quick set of options instead of having to … Read the rest
+With a dropdown list, you can give other users a quick set of … Read the rest

 I recently began using the NETWORKDAYS function in Excel 2007, yet my file was going to be widely used by people with Excel 2003 (both are Windows versions).
 The NETWORKDAYS function is a standard function in Excel 2007, but with 2003 you have to install the Analysis ToolPak, otherwise you get an error.

 The only way for me to avert an error with users who don’t have the Analysis TookPak installed in Excel 2003 is to use some VBA code that runs when the file is opened.
-I want to see if they are using a version of Excel older … Read the rest
+I want to see if they are using … Read the rest

 In one of my posts on using VBA to select a column of data, I received a comment asking if the macro could be modified to select data like the screen shot you see to the left.